 Support and resistance are key zones:

-• Support: A level where price declines tend to stall.
+- Support: A level where price declines tend to stall or bounce.

-• Resistance: A level that caps upward price movement.
+- Resistance: A level that tends to cap upward movement.

-One widely cited example is Bitcoin’s 20,000 level in September, which later failed.
-For broader context, review current market rundowns and recent price structure.
+One widely cited example is Bitcoin’s 20,000 level during September, which later failed.
+For broader context, focus on current market structure rather than copying a past level blindly.

-Price often bounces at these areas.
+Price often reacts at these zones.
 When a level breaks, it’s prudent to wait for confirmation before entering a trade.
-These zones are also ideal places to start scanning for candlestick patterns.
+These areas are also practical places to scan for candlestick patterns, because they influence the likelihood of rejection or follow-through.

 How to Read These Types of Cryptocurrency Charts